Singer-songwriter Lou Reed performing at the Hammersmith Odeon in 1975.

 25 iconic musicians you may not know were LGBTQ+

 While many musicians have supported LGBTQ+ causes as allies, there are just as many who identify as members of the community.
-Some artists lived in a time when such broad language to describe the spectrum of identities did not yet exist; for solace, they turned to music, the catalyst by which queer musicians could convey their authentic selves.
+A myriad of artists, from country singer Maren Morris to pop star Billie Eilish, have come out publicly in 2023 and 2024.
+But some lived in a time when such broad language to describe the spectrum of identities did not yet exist; for solace, they turned to music, the catalyst by which queer musicians could convey their authentic selves.

 Although stigma and laws vastly averted many people from openly expressing their LGBTQ+ identities, music became a bridge.
 The reverberating dawn of disco and pearlescent glam rock in the '70s ushered in a unique sound that joined kids from all identities, races, and socioeconomic backgrounds.
 By the '80s, gender-bending acts like David Bowie, Culture Club, and George Michael had dominated radio, rousing a new queer generation with every chord.
 That generation lives on—but no longer in the shadows of silence and secrecy that once confined them; queer musicians are louder than ever.